CQX96/CQX96-Linux/Documentation/arm64/asymmetric-32bit.rst

 ``allow_mismatched_32bit_el0`` parameter on the kernel command-line.

-For the remainder of this document we will refer to an *asymmetric system* to mean an asymmetric 32-bit SoC running Linux with this kernel command-line option enabled.
+For the remainder of this document we will refer to an *asymmetric system* to mean an asymmetric 32-bit SoC running CQX96 with this kernel command-line option enabled.

 Userspace impact